|Tyranny of the Stars by Robert Brookes.|

 "We commit the body of Allisia Czanis to the flame."

 There's a weakness in the old priest's voice, one that betrays complex emotions to the mourners.
 He swallows, raggedly, on delivering that line while watching the casket reach the end of the rails and begin its slide into the fire.
 The wood begins to smoke immediately, the flowers blacken and crisp, then burst into flames along with the multicolored scarf they're wrapped in.
 Squaring his jaw and trying to steady himself, the old priest approaches the iron doors and swings them shut with gloved hands.
-The last sight the mourners see of their departed is a casket wreathed in flames, then those heavy doors shut and the hall is thrown into darkness and muted candlelight.
+The last sight the mourners see of their departed is a casket wreathed in flames, then those heavy doors shut and the hall is thrown into darkness dappled with muted candlelight.

 "Though this journey ends, another begins.
 The spiral turns onward, and so to do we along with it."